-The firefighter application and exam period runs from June 28, 2021 to October 1, 2021.
-You can apply here.
+The firefighter application and exam period runs from May 29, 2023 to September 29, 2023.
 Below are some frequently asked questions about the process of becoming a Philadelphia firefighter.

 I want to become a Philadelphia firefighter.
 What are the requirements?